 Eagle Pack, whose foods are EU (European Union) certified, which requires disclosure of the country of origin of all ingredients, has this to say: "Due to the global economy and worldwide outsourcing, some ingredients or supplements are not made in the U.S. or are not made in sufficient quantity.
 Most pet food and human food companies and makers of supplements most likely source some supplements from China.
 Most B vitamins for human and pet consumption come from China.
 In our supplements, U.S. vitamin maker BASF sources some vitamins from China.
 This will be true of the vitamin content for most pet foods you buy and for many pet or human vitamins you use.
 The Glucosamine we humans take as well as the Glucosamine in your pet’s food most likely is sourced from China.
 The same is true for human grade Taurine.
 Some pet food makers seem unaware that some ingredients of necessity must be sourced from China; scary they don’t know."

-Contrary to popular belief, hard kibble does not keep teeth clean, though chewing on bones, chew toys and whole pieces of meat, etc. helps to reduce calculus and gingivitis, and there are certain types of oral hygiene kibbles designed to be chewed that can help to slow calculus accumulation, though they won't remove it.
+Contrary to popular belief, hard kibble does not keep teeth clean, though large kibble will reduce tartar formation somewhat.
+Chewing on bones, chew toys and whole pieces of meat, etc. helps to reduce calculus and gingivitis, and there are certain types of oral hygiene kibbles and chews that can help to slow calculus accumulation, though they won't remove it.
 The best thing you can do to prevent periodontal disease is brushing your dog's teeth at least three times a week.
 This is especially important for small dogs, who are most seriously affected by periodontal disease due to the small size of their mouths which leads to crowding of the teeth and reduced bone for anchoring teeth.
 Existing calculus can only be removed by cleaning under anesthesia (not the type of scaling done by groomers, which does not get under the gums where the real problems lie).
 See the following articles for more info:

 - The Complexity of Pet Dental Disease